 Substantially appreciated inventory items.
-Inventory items of the partnership are considered to have appreciated substantially in value if, at the time of the distribution, their total fair market value is more than 120% of the partnership's adjusted basis for the property.
+Inventory items of the partnership are considered to have appreciated substantially in value if at the time of the distribution, their total fair.

+if, at the time of the distribution, their total fair market value is more than 120% of the partner-ship's adjusted basis for the property.
 However, if a principal purpose for acquiring inventory property is to avoid ordinary income treatment by reducing the appreciation to less than 120%, that property is excluded.

 Partner's Gain or Loss